-Toyota is a Six Sigma company.
+Toyota Operates a Six+ Sigma System.
 Toyota:

-- has Profound Knowledge of every process in the company,
+- Has Profound Knowledge of Every Process in the company,

 - competes by maximizing Operational Excellence,